Ms Alison Baker

 Alison Baker is a senior lecturer in the School of Childhood and Social Care, where she teaches modules on inclusion and subject knowledge in the Early Years, Primary English and reflective practice in Primary Teaching.

-She is in the final year of a PhD on white working class children in children's fantasy fiction.
+She is in the final year of a PhD on white working-class children in children's fantasy fiction.
 She is interested in the representation of social class in fantasy, and how child readers perceive it.

-She has published chapters in books on social class and inheritance in Harry Potter, and children's comics, and journal articles on developing critical reading pedagogy in Higher Education, developing children's literature subject knowledge with PGCE students and her fieldwork in primary school.
+She has published chapters in books on social class and inheritance in Harry Potter, children's comics, and journal articles on developing critical reading pedagogy in Higher Education, developing children's literature subject knowledge with PGCE students and her fieldwork in primary school.

 External roles